DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 #### Argynvost’s Bedroom
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q42.</em></span>

-This area is largely as described in <span class="citation">Q42.
-Argynvost’s Bedroom (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/argynvostholt#Q42ArgynvostsBedroom">Q42.
+Argynvost’s Bedroom</a> (p.
 140)</span>.
 However, add the following text to the end of this area’s description:

 <div class="description">
 <p>Several empty stone shelves dot the walls between the windows.</p>